Fashion (2008 film): Reception

 Subhash K. Jha of the Indo-Asian News Service rated the film 3 out of 5, calling it "a truly outstanding film".
 He said, "Bhandarkar takes us through a labyrinth of emotions, some devastating in their gut-level directness.
 But at the end, we come away with a film that gives us something to hold on to permanently even as the characters on screen lose practically everything worth holding on to".
 Jha also wrote that the sequences between Chopra and Ranaut as the highlights of the film.
 Gaurav Malani from The Economic Times rated the film a 3 out of 5, praised Chopra's performance and wrote, "Chopra's character graph [is] skillfully sketched from an aspiring model to an ambitious showstopper to a brash supermodel and subsequently to a faded manikin, desperate to make her comeback.
 In each phase her character exudes [a] contrasting gamut of emotions".
 Khalid Mohamed rated Fashion 3 out of 5, called the film a "must-try", and wrote, "Excelling on the catwalk as well as in the moments of self-destruction, Ranaut’s is the terrific, show-stopping performance".
 Sonia Chopra of Sify criticized the film's superficial portrayal of the fashion industry and called the film a superficial take on the lives of models and a dumbed-down version of the workings of the fashion industry.
 However, she praised the performances.

-Fashion opened well at the box office, filling 90–100 percent of seats in most Indian multiplexes.
+Fashion opened well at the box office, filling 90–100 per cent of seats in most Indian multiplexes.
 The film competed with the opening of a popular comedy, Golmaal Returns, but both films were box-office successes.
 Fashion earned approximately ₹40.4 million on its opening day, the highest for a Madhur Bhandarkar film to date.
 The film went on to gross ₹600 million at the box office.
 Fashion is noted for being a commercial success despite being a women-centric film without a male lead.